-Following surgery you will need to keep the area clean and avoid sexual intercourse for four to six weeks.
+Following surgery you will need to keep the area clean and avoid sexual intercourse for four weeks.

 While there is some pain following surgery, most can be controlled with medications prescribed by Dr. Bartell.
 Ice packs are also very helpful.
 Most patients can be back at deskwork within three to five days.